- Bitcoin mining is the process of discovering new blocks, verifying transactions and adding them to the Bitcoin blockchain.

 The target hash is a 64-digit hexadecimal code (comprising numbers 0-9 and letters A-F) all miners are trying to get below in order to discover the next block.

 As a starting point, all miners take the data from the previous block, known as the “block header”– which contains things like a timestamp of the block, the hash of the previous block data, and an empty space known as a “cryptographic nonce.”
 Most of the data in the block header is fixed, meaning it cannot be changed, apart from the nonce.
-A nonce means “a number only used once” and is the part of the previous block header which miners are allowed to tweak.
+A nonce means “a number only used once” and is the part of the previous block header that miners are allowed to tweak.
 Remember, just changing a single bit of the input produces a totally different hash.

 The tricky part is, hashes are generated completely at random, meaning it’s impossible for miners to know what the hashes will be before they generate them.
 So it’s simply a case of trial and error until someone finds the right nonce value – known as the “golden nonce.”